trub64/trubs-variants/src/README.md

 This option allows you modify the movement speed for zombies in this mode.
 This is on top of any speed variations applied by the program itself.
 If not specified, the default value is 25 (25% speed).

 ### 3.6.
 Altered AI Options
 In order to mix things up a bit, this option can be used to tweak the AI of some hostile animals and zombies.
 What it does is to have a 33% chance of choosing a different AI and swapping it out.
-Thus you could have pigs that act like mountain lions, or fat cops that act like coyotes.
+Thus you could have pigs that act like mountain lions, or fat cops that act like snakes.

 #### 3.6.1. -a
 This option enables the generation of altered AI.